Modular network for high-rate quantum conferencing: Results

-\textit{Finite-size composable security.--}~~Consider a pair of Bobs, $i$ and $j$, with local variables $\beta_{i}$ and $\beta_{j}$ after heterodyne detection.
-They aim at generating a secret key reconciliating on $\beta_{i}$ (in quantum secret sharing, these variables are extracted from the effective modes $a$ and $b$).
-The error correction routine is characterized by: an error correction efficiency $\xi\in(0,1)$, a residual probability of error $\delta_{\mathrm{EC}}$, and an abort probability $1-p>0$.
+Within a module, consider a pair of Bobs, $i$ and $j$, with local variables $\beta_{i}$ and $\beta_{j}$ after heterodyne detection.
+They aim at generating a secret key by reconciliating on $\beta_{i}$.
+The error correction routine is characterized by an error correction efficiency $\xi\in(0,1)$~\cite{Lin015,miliceviv017}, a residual probability of error $\delta_{\mathrm{EC}}$, and an abort probability $1-p>0$.
 We also remark that $\beta_{i}$ must be mapped into a discrete variable $\bar{\beta}_{i}$ taking $2^{d}$ values per quadrature.

-Consider the mutual information $I(\beta_{i}:\beta_{j})$ and Eve's Holevo bound $\chi(\beta_{i}:E)$ obtained in the two protocols, from either the reduced state of Eq.~(\ref{reduced1}) or the concentrated state of Eq.~(\ref{Vij-BAR}).
-In both cases, we have the following estimate for the $\delta$-secret key rate after $n$ uses~\cite{compo}
+Consider the mutual information $I(\beta_{i}:\beta_{j})$ and Eve's Holevo bound $\chi(\beta_{i}:\mathbf{E})$ obtained from the reduced state of Eq.~(\ref{reduced1}).
+Then, we have the following estimate for the $\delta$-secret key rate after $n$ uses of the module~\cite{compo}